Buying Holiday Decorations, Wrapping Paper, and Lights in Nagoya

 Lawson 100

-These are kind of the low end of the scale.
-They offer significantly fewer small items, instead, they offer cheap foods.
+These are more on the low end of the scale.
+They offer significantly fewer small items and instead offer cheap foods.
 You can get some good seasonings and pre-packaged mixes there cheaply.

 Shimo Jima (Variety, Office Supply, Stationery)

 Shimo Jima is a wrapping materials wholesaler, who provides consumer products such as stationery and store decoration merchandise, as well as wrapping goods.
-The Fushimi/Marunouchi area shop is many floors and holds a good chance of getting the decorations you are looking for, or a great chance if you are looking for “materials” like boxes, ribbons, etc. They are pretty cheap to top it all off.
+The Fushimi/Marunouchi area shop has many floors and holds a good chance of getting the decorations you are looking for, and there is a good chance they can be the spot if you are looking for “materials” like boxes, ribbons, etc. They are pretty cheap to top it all off.

 Website (English)